English Standard Version: Pre-publication

 During the early 1990s, Crossway president Lane T. Dennis engaged in discussions with various Christian scholars and pastors regarding the need for a new literal translation of the Bible.
 In 1997, Dennis contacted the National Council of Churches (NCC) and proceeded to enter negotiations, alongside Trinity Evangelical Divinity School professor Wayne Grudem, to obtain rights to use the 1971 text edition of the Revised Standard Version (RSV) as the starting point for a new translation.
 In September 1998, an agreement was reached with the NCC for Crossway to use and modify the 1971 RSV text, thereby enabling the creation of a new translation.
 Crossway moved forward from this position by forming a translation committee and initiating work on the English Standard Version.
 Having announced the ESV as a new translation in February 1999, Crossway officially published the ESV in September 2001.
 The first ESV print edition to be released was the ESV Classic Reference Bible.
+It was published on October 31, 2001, being the 484th anniversary of the Protestant Reformation.

 In 1999, World magazine reported on "feminists" noticing links between Crossway and the Council on Biblical Manhood and Womanhood (CBMW).
 Members of the CBMW had earlier been involved in criticizing plans made by Zondervan's New International Version (NIV) translation committee (Note: The NIV translation committee, officially called the Committee on Bible Translation (CBT), is described by Zondervan as "a self-governing body of 15 evangelical Bible scholars.") to publish a gender-neutral edition of the NIV.
 Grudem, who was president of the CBMW at the time, responded by stating, "This [translation] is not a CBMW project."

 Translation oversight committee

 Chaired by Dennis, the fourteen-member translation oversight committee was aided by more than fifty biblical experts serving as review scholars.
 The translation committee also received input from the advisory council, having more than fifty members.
 J. I. Packer served as general editor of the translation, and Leland Ryken served as literary stylist.
 Grudem states that the NET Bible study notes were one resource that the translation committee consulted during the translation process.
 He also states that the translation committee meets approximately every 5–7 years to consider text revisions.

-The original translation committee featured the following notable individuals:
+The translation committee, as originally constituted, featured the following notable individuals: